bjonnh/cytoquery/README.md

 This will display an interactive 3D graph of your vault's files and their connections.
 You can:
 - Rotate the graph by dragging
 - Zoom in/out using the mouse wheel
-- Click on nodes to focus on them
+- Click on nodes to open a popup with options:
+  - Open the note in a new tab (creates new notes for non-existent links)
+  - Restrict the graph to show only the node and its neighbors within a specified depth
+  - Remove all restrictions to show the full graph again

 #### Query Language
 Both visualization types support a simple query language that allows you to customize the appearance of nodes based on conditions.
 You can add queries inside the code blocks: